On Separating Path and Tree Systems in Graphs: Preliminaries

 For integers $0 \le a \le b$, put $[a] := \{x | x \in \mathbb{Z}$ and $1 \le x \le a \}$ and $[a, b] := \{x | x \in \mathbb{Z}$ and $a \le x \le b\}$.
 Throughout this paper, we use standard graph theoretic terminology as used in the textbook by Diestel \cite{diestel:graph}.
 All graphs discussed here are connected, simple, finite, and have at least 4 vertices.
 We denote the vertex set and edge set of a graph $G$ by $V(G)$ and $E(G)$, respectively.
 We say that a subgraph $G'$ of a graph $G$ \defin{spans} a set $S \subseteq V(G)$ if $S \subseteq V(G')$.

 A \defin{path} in $G$ is a sequence of distinct vertices $v_0,v_1,\ldots,v_r$ with the property that $\{v_{i-1},v_i\}\in E(G)$, for each $i \in [r]$.
 The \defin{endpoints} of such a path are the vertices $v_0$ and $v_r$.
 The \defin{length} of a path is the number of edges in the path.
 A path of length zero is called a \defin{trivial path}.
+If $v$ is the only vertex in a trivial path $\Pi$, we say $v$ \defin{creates} $\Pi$.
+A vertex $v \in V(G)$ is called a \defin{center} of the graph $G$ if the largest distance of $v$ to other vertices in $V(G)\setminus\{v\}$ is minimal (a center vertex may not be unique).